LilianPe/WebServ/README.md

-# Webserv
+# Webserv 🌐

-**Webserv** is a project to develop a web server in C, capable of handling HTTP requests.
+**Webserv** is a project to develop a web server in C++, capable of handling HTTP requests.
 The goal is to understand how a web server works and build it from scratch.
 This project is part of the 42 curriculum, focusing on system programming and network management.
+The servers works using sockets.

 ## Objectives

 The main goal of the project is to create a web server that can effectively handle HTTP requests.
 The project is including the methods GET, POST and DELETE, sending appropriate responses, and managing errors.
 It also involves configuring a server, serving static files, and handling multiple simultaneous connections.

-## Features
+## Features 🧩

 - **Handling HTTP requests**: The server is able to handle GET, POST, and DELETE requests.
 - **HTTP headers management**: The server can parse and respond with correct HTTP headers.